-Indeed, there is an unusually high demand for developers/programmers/coders in the small, medium, and large-scale organizations.
+Indeed, there is an unusually high demand of developers/programmers/coders in the small, medium and large-scale organizations.

-Here’s how a developed job ad looks like from “Stack Overflow.”
+Here’s how a developed job ad look like from “Stack Overflow”

 When you click on the job ad, it will show more information about the tech stack: